-- 5. The Permit Holder must maintain the following records for activities done pursuant to this Permit: - (a) In relation to the clearing of native vegetation authorised under this Permit: - the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) the purpose for which clearing was undertaken. - (b) In relation to flora management pursuant to Condition 3 of this Permit: - the location of each rare flora recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the species name of each rare flora identified; and - (iii) a copy of the botanists flora survey report.
+- 5. The Permit Holder must maintain the following records for activities done pursuant to this Permit: - (a) In relation to the clearing of native vegetation authorised under this Permit: - the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) the purpose for which clearing was undertaken. - (b) In relation to flora management pursuant to Condition 4 of this permit: - the location of each rare flora species recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA 94), expressing the geographical coordinates in Eastings and Northings; and - (ii) the species name of each rare flora species identified.